Sunday, March 31, 2019

 • On The Supremes Sing Country, Western and Pop, which was released in 1965, the tracks "My Heart Can't Take No More," "It Makes No Difference Now," "Sunset," "You Need Me," "You Didn't Care," "Tears in Vain" and "Tumbling Tumbleweeds" are included.

-Believe it or not, over the years there would be at least eight Supremes albums that were cancelled for one reason or another.
-The "Motown Machine" could be an odd system with projects coming and going, artists signed and disappearing and what would seem sure-fire hits collecting dust.
+Believe it or not, over the years, at least eight Supremes albums were canceled for one reason or another.
+The "Motown Machine" could be an odd system with projects coming and going, artists signed and disappearing, and what seemed surefire hits collecting dust.

 As for a cover, I found this on the Soulful Detroit message board and thought it looked perfect.